Nature & Purpose

 According to Prophecy Ministries

 Don Perkins is the founder and director of According to Prophecy Ministries which is located in the San Diego, California area.
-Don was a student and teacher of Bible prophecy for many years prior to 1998 when he decided to resign his administrative position with a large, world-wide ministry to commit himself full-time to the preaching of Bible prophecy.
+Don was a student and teacher of Bible prophecy for many years prior to 1998 when he decided to step out in faith and commit himself full-time to the preaching of Bible prophecy.

 P.O.
 Box 6, Lemon Grove, CA 91946